-Writing a meaningful obituary can be challenging following the death of a love one.
+Writing a meaningful obituary can be challenging following the death of a loved one.
 This sample provides a look at the different elements of an obituary.

 Margaret Forrest, 60, died at home Thursday, March 1, 2018, in Los Angeles, after a short illness.
 Her husband, children, and grandchildren were with her during her final hours.
 She is survived by her beloved Warren, her husband of 40 years.
 Her four children, Beth, Jimmy, Roger, and Pam, survive her, all living in Los Angeles.
 In addition, Margaret passed on with seven children.

 Margret was born January 28, 1958, in Los Angeles, the daughter of William Wadsworth and Francine Wadsworth nee Johnson.
 Margaret was raised in the city.
 She was the oldest of seven children and is survived by her brothers Franklin, Michael, and William, all of Los Angeles.
 Her sister Eleanor Wingate (Martin) resides in Portland, Oregon.
 She was proceeded in death by two sisters, Ruth Ann Williams (Gary) of Casper, Wyoming, and Sarah Wadsworth of Los Angeles.